Overkill: 5 Ways to Force Quit an App in Mac OS X

 Press Return to execute the command and your app will be force quit.

-But, if you understand this risk and are careful, this force quit shortcut is the fastest method.
-To use it, make sure the frozen app is active and press and hold Command-Option-Shift-Escape (you’ll notice that this is simply the Force Quit Window shortcut with the Shift key modifier thrown in).
-As with other force quit methods, the active application will immediately be force quit.
+To use this method, make sure the frozen app is active and press and hold Command-Option-Shift-Escape.
+You’ll notice that this is simply the Force Quit Window shortcut with the Shift key modifier thrown in.
+As with the other force quit methods, the active application will immediately be force quit without warning.